Posted by: Amie | January 16, 2011

 e.) your information should not be outdated

-My sixteen year old sister, in all her glory and wisdom of two child development classes, spent twenty minutes lecturing me and criticizing my decision to attempt to make my own baby food.
+My sixteen-year-old sister, in all her glory and wisdom of two child development classes, spent twenty minutes lecturing me and criticizing my decision to attempt to make my own baby food.
 She accused me of being a granola cruncher and that I was “just trying to be trendy and cool.”
-Well, excuse me, Miss I-Can’t-Seem-To-Let-Go-of-My-Paid-for-by-Daddy-Blackberry, but the economic crisis has effected most people, if it hasn’t effected you.
-We, as a family, waste several dollars by placing dinner’s left over green beans in the fridge only to throw them out the following week.
+Well, excuse me, but the economic crisis has affected most people, if it hasn’t affected you.
+We, as a family, waste several dollars by placing dinner’s leftover green beans in the fridge only to throw them out the following week.
 Gerber jar food cost is on the rise and it’s probably full of crap Baby could do without.
-I just don’t see how “granola crunching” it is to toss said beans in blender avec milk or formula, but given your high-level of pediatric education matched by two weeks of child rearing experience with Baby Think-it-Over, I’ll “consider” your opinion……..
+I just don’t see how “granola crunching” it is to toss said beans in blender with milk or formula, but given your high-level of pediatric education matched by two weeks of child rearing experience with Baby Think-it-Over, I’ll “consider” your opinion……..

 People have also knocked my wanting to try cloth diapering.
 I’m just trying to be a little ecologically responsible here.
 If you’re comfortable with your carbon footprint, then proceed in your merry ways, but leave me the hell alone in mine.